aadit2805/scripts/README.md

-# Scripts
+# Random

-random scripts i'll be uploading to help me with different tasks on my machine
+random things i'll be uploading to help me with different tasks on my machine